prmichaelsen/invoker/README.md

 Use **extra caution** when executing any commands with side effects.

-Make sure to prefix input with `?` as neccessary.
+Make sure to prefix input with `?` as necessary.

 Use at your own risk.